Mwai Kumwenda: Melbourne Vixens

-In 2016 Kumwenda signed for Melbourne Vixens of Suncorp Super Netball.
+In 2016 Kumwenda signed for Melbourne Vixens of Super Netball.
 On 29 July 2018, during a Round 13 match against West Coast Fever, Kumwenda ruptured her anterior cruciate ligament.
 Kumwenda missed the early part of the 2019 season but made a comeback against Fever in Round 11.
 She was subsequently re-signed by Vixens for the 2020 season.

+West Coast Fever

+Following the birth of her child, Kumwenda was unavailable for play during the 2024 season.
+She signed with West Coast Fever in 2025, as a replacement player for Jhaniele Fowler-Nembhard.
+Kumwenda played in the first two fixtures of the season.
+Following Fowler-Nembhard's return to the side, Kumwenda was retained by the Fever as a training partner.

 Malawi

 In April 2008 Kumwenda played for Malawi in an away series against England.
 In August 2009 she was tournament top scorer at the 2009 Netball World Youth Cup.
 She subsequently represented Malawi at the 2010, 2014 and 2018 Commonwealth Games and at the 2011 and 2015 Netball World Cups.
 Kumwenda was the top goal scorer at three successive major tournaments – the 2014 Commonwealth Games, the 2015 Netball World Cup, and the 2018 Commonwealth Games.
 At the 2015 Netball World Cup she was also named Player of the Tournament.
 At the 2018 Commonwealth Games she scored 41 goals as she helped Malawi defeat New Zealand 57–53.

-Kumwenda captained Malawi and was again tournament top scorer when they finished third at the 2016 Fast5 Netball World Series.
+Kumwenda was again tournament top scorer when Malawi finished third at the 2016 Fast5 Netball World Series.

 Kumwenda missed the 2014 and 2017 Fast5 Netball World Series tournaments following disputes with the Netball Association of Malawi.
 These disputes have resulted in interventions by Grace Chiumia, Malawi's Minister of Sports.
-Kumnenda missed the 2019 Netball World Cup because of injury.
+She missed the 2019 Netball World Cup because of injury.